The 0-concordance monoid admits an infinite linearly independent set: Proof of Theorem

 If there is a ribbon concordance from the unknotted $2$-sphere to $K$, then we say $K$ is {\emph{ribbon}}. \end{definition}

 Note that unlike 0-concordance, ribbon concordance is not a symmetric relation.
-Sunukjian's observation was that a 0-concordance can be decomposed into two ribbon concordances, each from one end of the original 0-concordance to the 2-knot in the ``middle cross-section":
+Sunukjian's observation was that a 0-concordance can be decomposed into two ribbon concordances, each from one end of the original 0-concordance to the 2-knot in the ``middle cross-section".
+We recall his argument here:

-\begin{lemma}[\cite{sunukjian2}] If $S_1$ and $S_2$ are 0-concordant 2-knots, then there exists a 2-knot $R$ so that there is a ribbon concordance from $K_1$ to $R$ and also a ribbon concordance from $K_2$ to $R$. \end{lemma}
+\begin{lemma}[Sunkujian \cite{sunukjian2}] If $S_0$ and $S_1$ are 0-concordant 2-knots, then there exists a 2-knot $R$ so that there is a ribbon concordance from $K_0$ to $R$ and also a ribbon concordance from $K_1$ to $R$. \end{lemma}

 \begin{proof} Let $M$ denote the embedded cylinder $f(S^2 \times I)$ afforded in the definition of 0-concordance.
-The Morse function $h|_M$ induces a handle decomposition of $M$ relative to $S_1\times \{0\}$.
+The Morse function $h|_M$ induces a handle decomposition of $M$ relative to $S_0\times \{0\}$.
 Because $M$ is connected, there are at least as many 1-handles as 0-handles in this decomposition.

-If there are more 1-handles than 0-handles, then because $M\cong S^2\times S^1$, some 1-handle $H_1$ must cancel algebraically with a higher 2-handle $H_2$ corresponding to an index-2 critical point of $f$ whose image lies in some $S^4\times t_0$.
-Then $\Sigma:=M\cap S^4\times{t_0-\epsilon}$ contains the belt sphere of $H_1$ and the attaching sphere of $H_2$.
+If there are more 1-handles than 0-handles, then (since $M$ has no first homology) some 1-handle $H_1$ must cancel algebraically with a higher 2-handle $H_2$ corresponding to an index-2 critical point of $f$ whose image lies in some slice $S^4\times \{t_0\}$.
+Then the intersection $\Sigma := M \cap (S^4\times\{t_0-\epsilon\})$ contains the belt sphere of $H_1$ and the attaching sphere of $H_2$.
 These circles intersect algebraically once, so must be essential in $\Sigma$.
-This contradicts $\Sigma$ being a genus-zero surface.
+This contradicts the fact that $\Sigma$ is a genus zero surface.
 By contradiction, there must be an equal number of 0- and 1-handles in $M$.
 That is, $h|_M$ has an equal number of index-0 and index-1 points.

 Isotope $f$ to reorder the critical points of $h|_M$ to be in order of increasing index, with the index-0 and index-1 critical points in $S^4\times(0,1/4)$ and the index-2 and index-3 critical points in $S^4\times(3/4,1)$.
 Let $R = M\cap(S^4\times \{1/2\})$.
-Then $M\cap (S^4\times[0,1/2])$ is a ribbon concordance from $K_1$ to $R$, and $(S^4\times[1/2,1])$ (when viewed backwards) is a ribbon concordance from $K_2$ to $R$. \end{proof}
+Then $M\cap (S^4\times[0,1/2])$ is a ribbon concordance from $K_0$ to $R$, and $(S^4\times[1/2,1])$ (when viewed backwards) is a ribbon concordance from $K_1$ to $R$. \end{proof}

-The crucial point of Lemma~\ref{commonribbon} is that Seifert solids for $S_1$ and $S_2$ induce Seifert solids for $R$, as follows:
+The crucial point of Lemma~\ref{commonribbon} is that Seifert solids for $S_0$ and $S_1$ induce Seifert solids for $R$, as follows: